-The second job of the enda_pp family is ens_cal.
-In ens_cal the calibration coefficients of the EDA background variances are computed by Spread_Skill_Time_Avg.
+Task ens_fetch_fields gathers the operational analysis fields needed for the calibration step of the EDA standard deviations.
+This is performed in task ens_cal, where the calibration coefficients of the EDA background variances are computed by Spread_Skill_Time_Avg.
 Variance Calibration is performed against the ECMWF operational analysis separately for each parameter, model level and geographical region (Northern Extra-Tropics, Tropics, Southern Extra-Tropics).